stephenruelas155-coder/copy/docs/README.md

 ### user story

-- **As a** burgeoning full-stack developer,
+- **As a** developer
 - **I want** a CI/CD infrastructure
 - **so that** I can develop locally, manage my code in GitHub, and automatically deploy changes to DEV and PROD environments.

 ### narrative

-In 2--4 sentences, briefly describe your GOLF infrastructure and whatyou built/deployed.
+I have built an infrastructure that shows my program on multiple websites.
+I can make changes locally and those changes will be made to everywhere my program is hosted.

 ### architecture